The ALICE experiment: a journey through QCD: High-density QCD effects in proton--proton and proton--nucleus collisions

-To circumvent these limitations, the ALICE Collaboration has developed an event-selection method for p--Pb collisions based on the energy deposited in the Zero Degree Calorimeters (ZDCs)~\cite{Adam:2014qja}, the main feature being the ability to classify event activity with an even larger rapidity gap between actual measurement (acceptance of the ALICE central barrel or muon spectrometer) and event selection and a very low sensitivity to fluctuations in particle production introduced by subnucleonic interactions.
-This method, coupled to an assumption that charged-particle multiplicity scales with $N_{\rm{part}}$ - a combination henceforth known as the `hybrid' method - has been shown to recover the expected scaling of particle yields at high momenta, as can be observed when calculating the $Q_{\rm{pPb}}$, a quantity analogous to the nuclear modification factor $R_{\rm{AA}}$, but calculated in proton--nucleus collisions.
-While the $Q_{\rm{pPb}}$ at high momenta deviates from unity in data using typical multiplicity selections, this behaviour is well described by Q-PYTHIA, a model that can be used to do a baseline check including multiplicity fluctuations.
-When performing zero-degree-calorimeter-based event selections and utilising the hybrid method~\cite{Adam:2014qja}, on the other hand, the high-$p_{\rm{T}}$ $Q_{\rm{pPb}}$ values are observed to be compatible with unity.
+To circumvent these limitations, the ALICE Collaboration has developed an event-selection method for p--Pb collisions based on the energy deposited from the Pb nuclei in the Zero Degree Calorimeters (ZDCs)~\cite{Adam:2014qja}.
+Such an approach has the ability to classify event activity with an even larger rapidity gap between actual measurement (acceptance of the ALICE central barrel or muon spectrometer) and event selection and a very low sensitivity to fluctuations in particle production introduced by subnucleonic interactions.
+This method, coupled to an assumption that the total charged-particle multiplicity, dominated by low-$p_{\rm T}$ particles, scales with $N_{\rm{part}}$ - a combination henceforth known as the `hybrid' method - has been shown to recover the expected scaling of particle yields at high momenta.
+This can be observed when calculating the $Q_{\rm{pPb}}$, a quantity analogous to the nuclear modification factor $R_{\rm{AA}}$, but calculated in proton--nucleus collisions.
+While the $Q_{\rm{pPb}}$ at high momenta deviates from unity in data using typical multiplicity selections, such behaviour is well described by Q-PYTHIA, a model that can be used to do a baseline check including multiplicity fluctuations.
+When performing ZDC-based event selections and utilising the hybrid method~\cite{Adam:2014qja}, on the other hand, the high-$p_{\rm{T}}$ $Q_{\rm{pPb}}$ values are observed to be compatible with unity.
 These results are shown in Fig.~\ref{fig3.1bis} and the selection based on the ZN signals (neutron ZDCs) will serve as a baseline for the p--Pb studies performed in Sec.~\ref{Sect:JetQuenchSmallSystems}.

 Multiplicity was extensively used as an event classifier during the LHC Run 2, although it introduces some difficulties when comparing data and theory.
 In fact, multiplicity cannot be directly related to the initial energy density of the collision, and the same multiplicity in small and large collision systems can result from completely different initial energy densities.